sendgrid/library-automator/nodejs/generated_files/USAGE.md

 **This endpoint allows you to create a new alert.**

 Alerts allow you to specify an email address to receive notifications regarding your email usage or statistics.
+There are two types of alerts that can be created with this endpoint:

-* Usage alerts allow you to set the threshold at which an alert will be sent.
+* `usage_limit` allows you to set the threshold at which an alert will be sent.
-* Stats notifications allow you to set how frequently you would like to receive email statistics reports.
+* `stats_notification` allows you to set how frequently you would like to receive email statistics reports.
 For example, "daily", "weekly", or "monthly".

 For more information about alerts, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Settings/alerts.html).